diginov/craft-sentry-logger/README.md

 - Updated to the latest Sentry SDK version 3
 - Native Yii 2 log target that is fully customisable
 - All errors and warnings for each request are sent
 - Plugin settings can be defined in the CP or with a config file
+- Options passed when Sentry SDK initializes can be customized
 - Calls for `Craft::error()` and `Craft::warning()` are sent and categorized
 - Anonymous option to prevent sensitive visitors and users data from being sent to Sentry